adufo1/Python-Projects/README.md

-# GUI-Program
+# Python Projects
-here are all the projects i have worked on using python language
+Here are all the projects i have worked on using python language